-The consolidated financial statements include the accounts of the University and the net assets of three regional campus foundations.
-These consolidated financial statements do not include the net assets or activities of the University of Pittsburgh Medical Center (UPMC) or the University of Pittsburgh Physicians (UPP) clinical practice plans, as they are separate legal entities not controlled by the University.
+The consolidated financial statements include the accounts of the University, which do not include the net assets or activities of the University of Pittsburgh Medical Center (UPMC) or the University of Pittsburgh Physicians (UPP) clinical practice plans, as they are separate legal entities not controlled by the University.
 The University does have the right to designate one-third of the members of the UPMC Governing Board and its Executive Committee.
-Intercompany balances and transactions have been eliminated in consolidation.